nadiahzulkifli98/Selfie-Capture-with-Smile-Detection/training/dataset/README.md

-Training smile and non-smiling faces using dataset from https://github.com/hromi/SMILEsmileD
+Training smile and non-smiling faces using images and video dataset from https://github.com/hromi/SMILEsmileD and https://www.youtube.com/watch?v=8YuBxP4CKZc.